Tools

 For most B2B SaaS companies at the growth stage, the highest-leverage investment is better behavioral segmentation using product usage data.
 That is the data that most accurately predicts who will buy, retain, and expand.

-If you need help building your segmentation strategy, defining your ICP, or choosing the right tools for your stage, explore my product marketing consulting services.
+If you need help building your segmentation strategy, defining your ICP, or choosing the right tools for your stage, see how B2B SaaS product marketing consulting works or learn what to expect from an engagement.
 For more frameworks and guides, browse all product marketing articles.

 Related reading